FAQs

 What was the juror misconduct during Lance Shockley’s trial?

-One of the jurors, “Juror 58,” revealed during voir dire that they had written and self-published a novel.
+One of the jurors, “Juror 58,” revealed during voir dire that they had written and self-published a novel but did not provide any details about the subject.
 After the guilty verdict, Lance’s team learned the 184‑page book described a fictionalized revenge murder against someone who killed the protagonist’s wife in a DUI crash, a situation eerily similar to Lance’s case.
-It was also revealed that Juror 58 had distributed copies of his novel to court staff and other jurors during deliberation and before conviction; they even sent a copy to the judge’s chambers.
+It was also revealed that Juror 58, who served as the jury foreperson for the guilt phase of the trial, distributed copies of his novel to court staff and other jurors during trial and before conviction in violation of the trial court’s instructions.
+Juror 58 even provided a copy of his novel to the trial judge.

 What was the jury’s sentence?

-During sentencing the jury was unable to reach a unanimous decision and they deadlocked on whether to sentence Lance to death or life without parole.
-Under Missouri law, if jurors are deadlocked, the sentencing responsibility shifts to the trial judge, who then decides whether to impose a sentence of death or life without parole.
-In Lance’s case, Carter County Circuit Judge David Evans chose the death penalty.
+During sentencing the jury was unable to reach a unanimous decision and they deadlocked on whether to sentence Lance to death or life without the possibility of parole.
+Under Missouri law, if jurors are deadlocked the sentencing responsibility shifts to the trial judge, who then decides whether to impose a sentence of death or life without parole.
+In Lance’s case, Carter County Circuit Judge David Evans chose to sentence Lance to death despite the jury’s lack of agreement on the appropriate punishment.

 Do other states allow judges to impose a death sentence when the jury is deadlocked on sentencing?

 Most other death‑penalty states require the jury to decide punishment unanimously, and if the jury deadlocks, the result is either an automatic life sentence or a re‑sentencing by another jury.
-While there are some (complicated) nuances in capital (death penally) sentencing in Montana, Nebraska, and Florida, Missouri and Indiana are the only two states where, in capital cases, a judge can impose the death penalty if the jury fails to reach a unanimous decision during sentencing.
+While there are some complicated nuances in capital sentencing in Montana, Nebraska, and Florida, only in Missouri and Indiana can a judge choose to impose the death penalty if the jury fails to reach a unanimous decision during sentencing.

 How can I help try to save Lance’s life?